-- Dinner out (think Turtle Bay/restaurant turned cocktail bar) – chinos, shirt and boots will keep you looking smart for food, but give you the option to go rouge afterwards if you want.
+Dinner out (think Turtle Bay/restaurant turned cocktail bar) – chinos, shirt, and boots will keep you looking smart for food, but give you the option to go rouge afterward if you want.

-Whatever you do, for a perfect men's night out look - just remember to think location, shoes and type of night.
-Once you establish this, you’ll be able to put an outfit together in the matter of minutes – which means more drinking or socialising time (woo!).
+Whatever you do, for a perfect men's night out look - just remember to think location, shoes, and type of night.
+Once you establish this, you’ll be able to put an outfit together in a matter of minutes – which means more drinking or socialising time (woo!).